shawnlawson/XAI-Visual-Guts/README.md

 ## Final update

 Animations were created and sent to the musicians.
-They made several recordings in a live cinema
+They made several recordings in a live cinema method - improvisational performance with projected video.
+The recordings were then used and analyzed and used to manipulation parameters of the NN input generators.
+Several visual recordings were made and edited together with titles and audio.